anharrington/handsonpython/rstP/graphics.rst

 all the parts of the face may *appear* to move together.
 Again, the computer is much faster than our eyes.
-On a computer that repaints the screen fast enough, the only images we notice are the ones on the screen when the animation is sleeping.
+On a computer that repaints the screen fast enough, the only images we notice are the *ones on the screen when the animation is sleeping*.

 ..  note::